Growing SaaS start-ups

 • The upside in our business comes from the 1% payment processing fee.
 This aligns our interests with our customers.

-• We don't use "Stripe Billing" under the hood, which the vast majority of our competitors do—this allows us to pass off an additional .5% to .8% in savings to our customers when it comes to payment processing fees.
-Even if you just use Stripe Billing, your payment processing fees will be 3.4% to 3.7% at the very minimum compared to Outseta's 3.9% all-in fees.
+• We don't use "Stripe Billing" under the hood, which the vast majority of our competitors do—this allows us to pass off an additional .7% in savings to our customers when it comes to payment processing fees.
+Even if you just use Stripe Billing, your payment processing fees will be 3.6% at the very minimum compared to Outseta's 3.9% all-in fees.

 • Finally, we directly invoice you each month showing you both your subscription fee and total payment processing fees directly on the invoice.
 This absolutely hurts us as a business—but we think it's transparent and the right thing to do.
 These fees can look like a big number, but they are almost always dramatically less than what you'd pay most competitors who never put the total fees directly in front of you.
 They're most often taken out at the point of the transaction and are shown as "application fees" in Stripe, so you're never confronted with the total.